Conference Program:

 About Dr. Diana Andone

-Dr. Andone is the Director of the Department of Digital Education and Distance Education (previously the eLearning Center) at the Politehnica University of Timisoara, Romania, where she's responsible for planning and implementing digital education.
+Dr. Andone is the Director of Department of Digital Education and Distance Education (previously the eLearning Center) of Politehnica University of Timisoara, Romania, where she's responsible for planning and implementing digital education.

-She is an associate professor in multimedia, interactive and web technologies; an EDEN Senior Fellow; an IEEE Education Society 2021 Distinguished Chapter Leadership Award winner; and a member of the IEEE Education Society Board of Governors (2021-present), with extensive research and publication experience and more than 30 research and educational international projects.
+She is an associate professor in multimedia, interactive and web technologies, an EDEN Senior Fellow, an IEEE Education Society 2021 Distinguished Chapter Leadership Award winner, and the IEEE Education Society Vice President (2024-2027), with extensive research and publication experience and more than 30 research and educational international projects.

 Dr. Andone teaches course modules in universities from the UK, France, USA, Finland, Italy, and Greece.